 - Increasing competitiveness for securing fellowships, postdoctoral, and academic positions.

 Geared towards enhancing productivity through free-writing and timed writing sessions led by student facilitators and governed by the student writing group committee.

-Stay tuned for 2023–24 Weekly Writing Group session information!
+Contact Heba Mostafa for the 2023–24 Weekly Writing Group session information!